NickJordan1/lab-01/README.md

 ## General guidelines for laboratory sessions

 * **Follow steps carefully.** Laboratory sessions often get a bit more complicated than their preceeding Practical sessions.
 Especially for early sessions which expose you to platforms with which you may not be familiar, take notes on `command`s you run and their corresponding effects/outputs.
 If you find yourself stuck on a step, let a TL or the professor know!
 Laboratory sessions do not mean that we won't help you in the same way we do during Practicals.
 * **Regularly ask and answer questions.** Some of you may have more experience with the topics we're discussing than others.
 We can use this knowledge to our advantage.
 But, like in Practicals, let students try things for a while before offering help (**always _offer_ first**).
-To ask questions, use our [Slack](https://cmpsc100fall2019.slack.com)'s `#laboratory` channel.
+To ask questions, use our [Slack](https://cmpsc100fall2019.slack.com)'s `#labs` channel.
 * **Store and transfer files using GitHub.** Various forms of file storage are more or less volatile. *You* are responsible for backing up and storing files.
 If you're unsure of files which have been changed, you can always type `git status` in the terminal for your working folder to determine what you need to back up.
 * **Keep all of your files.** See above, but also remember that you're responsible for the files you create.
 * **Back up your files regularly.** See above (& above-above).